Data Processing Addendum (Service Provider Addendum)

 4.4 Return/Deletion upon instruction or termination.

-During the Term, upon Customer’s written instruction, Provider will export available Customer Data in a commercially reasonable, machine-readable format and delete such data from active systems, subject to (i)–(ii) below.
-Following termination/expiration, Customer may request export within 30 days; thereafter, Provider will delete Customer Data from active systems within 60 days, subject to (i) provider-managed backups rotating out on standard cycles and (ii) retention required by law.
+During the Term, upon Customer's written instruction, Provider will export available Customer Data in a commercially reasonable, machine-readable format and delete such data from active systems, subject to (i)–(ii) below.
+Following termination/expiration, Customer may request export of available Customer Data within 30 days; Provider will make such data available for download in a commercially reasonable format.
+After the 30-day export window, Provider will continue to apply the retention and deletion schedule in Section 4.3 unless Customer requests earlier deletion.
+If Customer requests earlier deletion, Provider will delete Customer Data from active systems within a commercially reasonable time, subject to backups and legal retention.
 On request, Provider will confirm deletion in writing.
-Provider will instruct relevant Subprocessors that process Customer Data to delete such data from their active systems within their standard deletion windows consistent with this Section, with deletion from backups occurring per each Subprocessor’s standard rotation cycles, currently ~7 days for the managed database snapshots.
+Provider will instruct relevant Subprocessors that process Customer Data to delete such data from their active systems within their standard deletion windows consistent with this Section, with deletion from backups occurring per each Subprocessor's standard rotation cycles, currently ~7 days for the managed database snapshots.

 5. Security Incidents